 The NHS and social care complaints procedure applies to all NHS bodies in England as per the Local Authority Social Services and NHS Complaints (England) Regulations 2009.

-The purpose of the complaints procedure is to address complainants' concerns in order to resolve complaints and identify changes that may be needed to improve the care provided.
+The purpose of the complaints procedure is to address complainants' concerns in order to resolve complaints and identify changes that might be needed to improve the care provided.

 The complaints procedure has two stages; local resolution, and the Parliamentary and Health Service Ombudsman (PHSO).